IMERSS/inat-components/apps/standalone/README.md

 # Standalone

-The purpose of this is to generated a build artifact of a single CSS + JS file that can be included in the site.
-This is front-end only.
+The purpose of this (private, non-published) package is provide a way to generate a standalone version of the script: i.e. the raw JS and CSS files that you can then copy for use on your own site.

-TODO
-taxa.label is not needed for standalone